droideck/ansible-ds389-repl-monitoring/README.md

   Continued development of documentation for setup, configuration, and usage.

 ## Additional Notes
-- Ensure that Python3 and Python-matplotlib are installed on all target hosts for the successful execution of this role.
 - The role assumes that access logs are present in the `ds389_repl_monitoring_log_dir`.
 - The role should be run not more often than once per hour as per current logic.

+## License

+This role is licensed under the GPL-3.0-or-later license.

+## Author

+This role was created by Simon Pichugin (@droideck).

+## Notable mentions

-Notable mentions: Thank you, Pierre Rogier (@progier389) for dslogs and dslogsplot tools!
+Thank you, Pierre Rogier (@progier389) for dslogs and dslogsplot tools!